-1.For those that have never heard of you before, can you tell us a little bit more about the musical project?
+1.For those that have never heard of you before, can you tell us a little bit about the musical project?

 9.On a worldwide level how has the reaction been to your music by fans of black metal?

-10.Where do you see yourself heading into as a musician in the future?
+11.When can we expect a full length and also where do you see yourself heading into as a musician in the future?

-11.What are some of the bands or musical styles that have had an influence on your music and also what are you listening to nowadays?
+12.What are some of the bands or musical styles that have had an influence on your music and also what are you listening to nowadays?

-12.Before we wrap up this interview, do you have any final words or thoughts?
+13.Before we wrap up this interview, do you have any final words or thoughts?